hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Description
 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Liches is a popular chess platform that hosts millions of chess games every day.
-These games are diverse and available for free on [the Lichess database](https://database.lichess.org/) which makes them a great data source for chess-related projects.
-However, chess games are compressed and released as one large file every month, which can be challenging to extract due to its enormous size.
-This project aims to provide a solution in the form of a data pipeline capable of:
+These games are diverse and available for free on [the Lichess database](https://database.lichess.org/), making them a great data source for chess-related projects.
+However, these games are compressed and released as one large file every month, which can be challenging to extract due to its enormous size.
+This project provides a solution with a data pipeline capable of:
 - Downloading and storing the monthly data files
-- Parsing these files into tabular (Parquet) format
+- Parsing these files into a tabular (Parquet) format
 - Optionally filtering and/or aggregating games based on specified criteria

-The pipeline uses Spark Databricks to efficiently handle the large dataset.
-It can process up to 100 million games in about 90 minutes.
-Processing time may vary depending on your data transfer speed and cluster settings
+The pipeline uses Spark Databricks to efficiently handle the large dataset, capable of processing up to 100 million games in about 60 minutes.
+Processing time may vary depending on your data transfer speed and cluster settings.

 I use the data from this pipeline for my game "Guess The ELO".
-It's a game where you can test your chess knowledge and intuition by guessing the rating of a given chess match.
-If you are interested, feel free to check out the game here and [its repo](https://github.com/hieuimba/Guess-The-ELO)
+In this game, you can test your chess knowledge and intuition by guessing the rating of a given chess match.
+If you're interested, feel free to check out the game and [its repo](https://github.com/hieuimba/Guess-The-ELO).

 ## Architecture
 Below is the process diagram for this data pipeline.